Barium oxide

 Barium oxide, also known as baria, is a white hygroscopic non-flammable compound with the formula BaO.
-It has a cubic structure and is used in cathode ray tubes, crown glass, and catalysts.
+It has a cubic structure and is used in cathode-ray tubes, crown glass, and catalysts.
 It is harmful to human skin and if swallowed in large quantity causes irritation.
 Excessive quantities of barium oxide may lead to death.

 It is prepared by heating barium carbonate with coke, carbon black or tar or by thermal decomposition of barium nitrate.

 Uses

-Barium oxide is used as a coating for hot cathodes, for example, those in cathode ray tubes.
+Barium oxide is used as a coating for hot cathodes, for example, those in cathode-ray tubes.
 It replaced lead(II) oxide in the production of certain kinds of glass such as optical crown glass.
 While lead oxide raised the refractive index, it also raised the dispersive power, which barium oxide does not alter.
 Barium oxide also has use as an ethoxylation catalyst in the reaction of ethylene oxide and alcohols, which takes place between 150 and 200 °C.

-It is also a source of pure oxygen through heat fluctuation.
-It readily oxidises to BaO2 by formation of a peroxide ion.
-The complete peroxidation of BaO to BaO2 occurs at moderate temperatures but the increased entropy of the O2 molecule at high temperatures means that BaO2 decomposes to O2 and BaO at 1175K.

-The reaction was used as a large scale method to produce oxygen before air separation became the dominant method in the beginning of the 20th century.
-The method was named the Brin process, after its inventors.
+It is most known for its use in the Brin process, named after its inventors, a reaction that was used as a large scale method to produce oxygen before air separation became the dominant method in the beginning of the 20th century, as BaO can be a source of pure oxygen through heat fluctuation.